 The PVC Recycling in Hospitals program collects used PVC medical products for recycling into useful new products.
 In this section we provide you useful videos, newsletters and tools, facts about the program, list our participating hospitals and celebrate our partners.
 You can register to find out more and participate in the program too.

 The PVC Recycling in Hospitals Program collects three specific medical products (IV bags, face masks and oxygen tubing) for recycling into useful new products.
-Initiated in Australia by the Vinyl Council in collaboration with staff at a metropolitan hospital, it is now operating at over 90 hospitals and healthcare facilities in Australia and New Zealand.
+Initiated in Australia by the Vinyl Council in collaboration with staff at a metropolitan hospital, it is now operating in ~100 hospitals and healthcare facilities in Australia and New Zealand.

 These PVC, or vinyl, medical products are readily recyclable due to the quality and transparency of the polymer and the large number of items in use daily.
 Over 50 million IV bags are consumed annually in Australia alone.
 Together with the face masks and tubing, at least 2,500 tonnes of locally recyclable material is available for collection and reprocessing.